8 Savvy Ways to Promote Your Event Planning Business

 Networking.
 For most planners, networking is at the top of the list in terms of developing a strong client base.
 Networking can help your business in two ways.
 If people have met you and know what services you offer, they may refer business to you or use your service themselves.
 Furthermore, networking with hotels, caterers and so on will give you a chance to meet some of the people whose services you may need as you plan events.

 Advertising.
-Print advertising covers a broad range, from a free--or inexpensive--Yellow Pages advertisement to an ad in a glossy national publication costing tens of thousands of dollars.
+Print advertising covers a broad range, from a free—or inexpensive—Yellow Pages advertisement to an ad in a glossy national publication costing tens of thousands of dollars.
 Most planners agree that an ad in the Yellow Pages makes good business sense.
-A line advertisement, simply listing your business name, is often provided free of charge when you connect your phone.
+A line advertisement, simply listing your business name, is often provided free of charge when you connect your phone (if you have a landline).
 You can also opt for a display advertisement -- the bigger, bordered ads in the Yellow Pages -- but there's a charge for these.

 Include the name of your business, contact information (e-mail, phone and website address, for instance), your name, specialization, your logo, and some testimonials from past clients.
 Always carry business cards.
 You never know when you'll run into a potential client.
 Ask vendors with whom you work (florists, caterers and photographers, for instance) if you can leave a stack of business cards in their places of business.